kgish/viriciti-assignment-export/frontend/README.md

 ## Pages

-This is a very lightweigth application and only consists of the following (routed) pages.
+This is a very lightweight application and only consists of the following (routed) pages.

 * Signup
 * Signin